PrawnMan/HdmiPi-Streaming/README.md

 # Software Explaination:

-Set up your Pi, making sure it is up to date, and ensuring that **ffmpeg** is installed.
+Set up your Pi, making sure it is up to date, and ensuring that `ffmpeg` and `v4l-utils` is installed.
+You can do so with the command `sudo apt install ffmpeg v4l-utils`.
 Plug in the device, wait a moment and type into the terminal (local or SSH), `v4l2-ctl --list-devices`.
 You should get something similar to this:

 ```
 pi@capturepi:~ $ v4l2-ctl --list-devices